whosonfirst/whosonfirst-www-iamhere/README.md

 ## Usage

-### Running locally - simple
+### Running locally - in "simple" mode

 There is one thing you need to run `whosonfirst-www-iamhere` locally in "simple" mode.
 Simple mode just means a map with live-updating information about its position.

 * An HTTP file server for the `whosonfirst-www-iamhere` itself.
 This is because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive) the [tangram.js](https://github.com/tangrams/tangram) maps need to be "served" from an actual web server.
+A very simple HTTP file server is included in this repository and discussed more in detail below.

+### Running locally - SURPISE!!

+Surprise!
+There is also a second moving piece, which is a local (Javascript) settings file that you will need to configure by hand.
+Conveniently there is a sample versions which can simply rename if you want to use all the default settings.

-### Running locally - fancy
+### Running locally - in "fancy" mode

 There are four separate components to running `whosonfirst-www-iamhere` locally in "fancy" mode.
 Fancy mode means a map with live-updating information about its position that will reverse-geocode those coordinates and display their corresponding Who's On First polygons.
 Optionally, you can also enable searching for a specific place using the [Mapzen Search API](https://mapzen.com/projects/search).